Investment Calculator

 Plan Your Financial Future

 Understanding the power of compound interest and regular investments is crucial for building long-term wealth.
-This calculator helps you visualize how your investments can grow over time through the combined effects of contributions and investment returns.
+This calculator helps you visualize how your investments grow over time — with inflation adjustment, benchmark comparison, tax estimates, and preset scenarios for different investor profiles.

 Compound Interest